Storhamar Hockey: History

 During the 2016–17 playoffs, Storhamar Hockey was involved in the longest professional hockey match ever recorded, taking 217 minutes and 14 seconds to defeat Sparta Warriors 2-1.
-The game ended in the 11th period when Joakim Jensen scored for Storhamar.
+The game ended in the 11th period (8 overtimes) when Joakim Jensen scored for Storhamar.

 Season-by-season results

-This is a partial list of the last five seasons completed by Storhamar.
-For the full season-by-season history, see List of Storhamar Dragons seasons.
+This is a partial list of the last ten seasons completed by Storhamar.
+For the full season-by-season history, see List of Storhamar Hockey seasons.